ogie15/ATTUNE-AZURE-RESOURCES-ISO-27001-2013-COMPLIANCE-REPORT/Create Azure ISO 27001-2013 Policy Assignment.md

 1. ResourceIDLocation: This holds the location of the policy assignment's resource identity corresponding to the `ResourceIDLocation` set in the Inputs Tab.

 Next, a connection to Azure is made.

+Then it loops through all Subscriptions on Azure and check their availability.

 All Azure Policy Definitions are retrieved for each subscription in Azure.